open-telemetry/opentelemetry-go-instrumentation/docs/get-started.md

 To instrument an application automatically, you need the following:

-- Binary file or Docker image of OpenTelemetry Go instrumentation
-- Go 1.17 and higher in your system
-- Linux with kernel version 4.4 and higher
+- Linux with kernel version 4.19 or higher
 - x64 or ARM processor
+- Docker image or compiled binary of OpenTelemetry Go instrumentation

+To compile the instrumentation binary, use Go 1.18 or higher.

 ## Instrument an application on the same host